 Iowa Core Curriculum

-In a continuing discussion on what skills students need for future success, parents, teachers, a student, and school administrators met Mar.
+In a continuing discussion on what employment skills students need for success, parents, teachers, and school administrators met Feb.
 11, at the Emmetsburg Middle School/High School library.
-The meeting was the third in a series of four to discuss the Iowa Core Curriculum and 21st Century Skills.
+This February meeting was the second in a series of four to discuss the Iowa Core Curriculum and 21st Century Skills.

 The Department of Education for the State of Iowa has created a plan called the Iowa Core Curriculum, a statewide effort to improve teaching and learning to ensure that all Iowa students engage in a rigorous and relevant curriculum which addresses essential skills.
 The Core Curriculum includes the core content areas of literacy (reading and writing), math, science, and social studies, as well 21st Century Skills, developed to help students be successful after leaving school.
 These 21st Century Skills include employability skills, financial literacy, health literacy, technology literacy, and civic literacy.